scaleoutsean/awesome-solidfire/README.md

 - [NetApp Astra Trident](https://github.com/NetApp/trident) - CSI-compatible dynamic volume provisioner for container platforms (Docker, Kubernetes, Red Hat OpenShift, Rancher RKE and others)
 - OpenStack users may be able to [use SolidFire with Cinder CSI Plugin for Kubernetes](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/cinder-csi-plugin/using-cinder-csi-plugin.md) - a demo and notes can be found [here](https://scaleoutsean.github.io/2022/03/02/openstack-solidfire-part-2.html)

+#### SolidFire Operator for Kubernetes

+- It hasn't been built, but it can be built.
+One such attempt can be found [here](https://github.com/scaleoutsean/solidfire-operator)
+- It is recommended to use it to automate configuration of things SolidFire that Trident CSI doesn't touch

 #### Red Hat OpenShift Container Platform